Near Ladora in Iowa County, Iowa — The American Midwest (Upper Plains)

 Josiah Bushnell Grinnell, a native of Vermont, was the person to whom Horace Greeley gave his famous advice “Go West, young man, go West.”
 Grinnell took that advice and in 1854 founded the city that now bears his name.
 A leader in state government, Grinnell in 1857 chaired the legislative committee that planed Iowa’s system of public education from the elementary through university level.
 A foe of slavery, he gave shelter in 1859 to the fiery abolitionist John Brown after Brown’s anti-slavery raids in Kansas and Missouri.
 J.B.
 Grinnell also made his community a stop on the Underground Railroad, with about 1,000 freed slaves passing through the time in the years before the Civil War.
 After a devastating tornado struck Grinnell, in 1882, and again a fire destroyed much of the business district in 1889, the founder led the rebuilding efforts that resulted in a renewed community.

 The city is the home of Grinnell College, a private coeducational liberal arts institution founded as Iowa College in 1846.
-The college, which moved to Grinnell in 1856, was the first institution west of the Mississippi River to grant a bachelor’s
+The college, which moved to Grinnell in 1856, was the first institution west of the Mississippi River to grant a bachelor’s degree;

 It made sports history in 1889 when it was the site of the first intercollegiate football game played west of the Mississippi River.
 The score: Grinnell 24 - University of Iowa 0.